Claude Bartolone: Career in national politics

-From 2012 to 2017, he has served as President of the National Assembly of France.
+From 2012 to 2017, Bartolone served as President of the National Assembly of France.
 Thus, he lived in the Hôtel de Lassay.

+Ahead of the Socialist Party's 2012 convention in Toulouse, Bartolone publicly endorsed Jean-Christophe Cambadélis as candidate to succeed Martine Aubry at the party's leadership.
+Ahead of the party's 2017 primaries, he endorsed Manuel Valls as its candidate for the presidential election later that year.

+Controversy

-In April 2013, he received a menacing letter containing ammunition powder, suggesting he should stop supporting same-sex marriage.
+In April 2013, Bartolone received a menacing letter containing ammunition powder, suggesting he should stop supporting same-sex marriage.

+When President François Hollande gave a public speech in 2016 honoring the centennial of François Mitterrand, Bartolone walked out; shortly before, Gérard Davet and François Lhomme from daily Le Monde had quoted Hollande in their book, “A President Shouldn’t Say That”, as saying that Bartolone “doesn’t have the stature to be prime minister” and “is not big on charisma.”

 Personal life

-He is married, in a second marriage, with Véronique Ragusa, a parliamentary collaborator.
+Bartolone is married, in a second marriage, with Véronique Ragusa, a parliamentary collaborator.
 He resides in a 320 square metre mansion on the outskirts of Paris.